Mathijs-V/ecom-dashboard-v7/README.md

 The E-Commerce Dashboard is a website that supports our customers in predicting what articles to restock and what to rather ignore.
 We used a variation of the prophet model, which is written in Python and produces high-quality forecasts.

-Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+[Prophet](/https://facebook.github.io/prophet/) is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.
-Prophet is robust to missing data and shifts in the trend and typically handles outliers well (https://facebook.github.io/prophet/).
+Prophet is robust to missing data and shifts in the trend and typically handles outliers well.

 ## Features
 - **Data Integration**: Collects and funnels data from various Sales channels including Shopify, Amazon, eBay and more.